 - Defining Poverty in the City of Chicago

 - The Health Benefits of a Vegetarian Diet

 - The Many Cost Savings of Hybrid Vehicles

 - Understanding Geothermal Heating and Cooling

-- How to Get your Commercial Driver's License
+- How to Get a Commercial Driver's License

 - Create an outline that will organize your facts in a logical way.
-Then you will be ready to make your first draft.
+After this, you'll be ready to make your first draft.

-- Editing is an important step for any writing project.
-Reading your essay out loud will help you notice places where the writing is awkward or unclear.
-If possible, have someone else read it and give you their ideas for improvement.
-Of course, you will need to pay attention for grammar, punctuation, spelling, capitalization, and other errors.
+If possible, have someone else read your essay and offer their ideas for improvement.
+Of course, don't forget to pay attention to grammar, punctuation, spelling, capitalization, and other errors as well.

 An informative essay is the best way to explain something complicated - in an uncomplicated way.
 Even though you're (hopefully) writing on a topic of interest to you, be sure to back up each claim with substantial facts and statistics.
 Let the content speak for itself, inviting readers to learn more.